youssefkhammassi/github_activity_analysis_service/README.md

     - models
  - Dependency Injection and Inversion
  - Object Oriented Programming
- - Reliability, TDD, Authorization Handling
+ - Reliability, TDD
+ - Authorization Handling: the user must be logged in to access the service
  - Customized errors
 ## What can be improved:
  - integrate a mongoDB database to store the raw data also to be able to retrieve it later for analysis.